 - Celebrate excellent and improved attendance by displaying class achievements

-- Reward excellent or improving attendance through class certificates and trophies, individual certificates, and entering into prize draws.
+- Reward excellent or improving attendance through class certificates and trophies and individual certificates

 - Run promotional events outlining the expectations of attendance and punctuality, so that parents, pupils and staff can work together on raising attendance levels across the school